Meowmir/game-app/user-stories-and-messages.md

 }

 USER STORY 2:
-'As a player, I want to start the game, so that I can place a tile.'
+'As a player, I want to enter username, so that the game can start.'

 MESSAGE EXAMPLE 2: Start the game (when player 2 has opened the link) client message: {